-Laws is being held at the Washington County Detention Center in lieu of a $2,500 bond.
-A preliminary hearing is pending in Washington County General Sessions Court.
+Bulla is being held at the Washington County Detention Center on a $50,000 bond.
+An arraignment was on August 4 in Washington County General Sessions Court.

-Coy and Miller were placed under arrest and booked into the Washington County Detention Center, where they are being held in lieu of a $100,000 bond each.
+Young and Counsel were booked into the Washington County Detention Center, where they are being held in lieu of a $5,000 bond.

 On August 8, officers of the Johnson City Police Department arrested Jamie Miller, Johnson City, charging her with burglary and theft under $1000.
 These charges were placed after police responded to Walmart on Browns Mill Road to investigate a theft that occurred where the suspect (Miller) had fled on foot.
 She was located and taken into custody while fleeing to a nearby parking lot.
 Shortly thereafter, a Walmart loss prevention employee notified officers that Miller had been charged with shoplifting from Walmart in the past and had been issued a written trespass warning, therefore she was charged with burglary.

 Miller is currently being held in the Washington County Detention Center in lieu of a $3000 bond.
 She appeared in Washington County General Sessions Court on August 9.